A Novel Approach to Industrial Defect Generation through Blended Latent Diffusion Model with Online Adaptation

-One can see that the online adaptation strategy encourages the decoder $\Phi(\cdot)$ generating similar defect-free pixels as $\bb{x}_{OK}$ while outputting the defective pixels as the original decoder suggests.
-The conservative ratio $\lambda_{con}$ balance the two requirements.
-In the experiments of this work, we prove that the individually updated decoder can yield better samples and lead to higher AD performance.
+Considering that the image quality of the synthetic defective sample can be significantly influenced by the image decoder $\Phi(\cdot)$, we propose to fine-tune the decoder for each generated sample.
+Once the blended latent feature $\bb{z}^{\ast}_{NG} \in \hanxiR^{H_z \times W_z \times C_z}$ is obtained from Alg.~\ref{alg:editing}, and given the defective mask $\bb{M}^{\ast}_{NG} \in \mathbb{B}^{H_x \times W_x}$ and the source image $\bb{x}_{OK} \in \hanxiR^{H_x \times W_x \times 3}$, we can fine-tune the decoder model $\Phi(\cdot)$ by conducting the online update algorithm as described in Alg.~\ref{alg:online}, which shows that the online adaptation strategy encourages the decoder $\Phi(\cdot)$ generating defect-free pixels assembling to $\bb{x}_{OK}$ and simultaneously outputting the defective pixels guided by the original decoder.
+The conservative ratio $\lambda_{con}$ balances the two objectives.
+In the experiments of this paper, we demonstrate that this online-updated decoder can generate more realistic samples for AD training and thus leads to higher AD performance.